m2ux/pc-cardano-node/README.md

 ```
 ./setup-pc-node permissioned-candidate
 ```
+7. [Fund](https://docs.cardano.org/cardano-testnets/tools/faucet/) the RBP address with tADA.
+The address can be found at: `./registered-block-producer/payment.addr`

-7. Run the setup script for the registered block producer node:
+9. Run the setup script for the registered block producer node:
 ```
 ./setup-pc-node registered-block-producer
 ```